 As Bob reflects on the opportunity to change the trajectory of mental health in Florida, he often looks to a national speech by President Kennedy, who 60 years ago remarked on a measure needed to combat mental illness: “We, as a nation, have neglected too long the mentally ill… It affects all of us and it affects us as a country.
 I am hopeful that beginning today this country will move with a great national effort in this field so vital to the welfare of our citizens.”
 Bob notes that it took 50 years after JFK’s speech to put in place federal legislation to combat this crisis.
 For 10 years, other states have aggressively combated the mental health crisis by establishing federally funded Certified Community Behavioral Health Clinics (CCBHC), specifically providing care in the most needed communities first.
 Florida is ranked 49th and has the opportunity to significantly improve how it addresses mental health across the state.
 Bob believes a united business community will be essential to moving Florida to the top.

-Roncska completed twenty-eight years of distinguished service in the U.S. Navy and retired as a Navy Captain in 2018.
+Before joining the healthcare industry, Bob completed 28 years of distinguished service in the U.S. Navy and retired as a Navy Captain in 2018.
 As the Pacific Fleet’s top fast attack Submarine Commodore, he was in charge of ten Los Angeles class nuclear submarines and was responsible for over 1,700 personnel with assets and budget exceeding 25 billion dollars, executing numerous unprecedented missions vital to National Security.

-He is actively involved in community service by serving on IMpower’s board of Directors by helping IMpower inspire life’s potential.
-He is pursuing his Executive Doctor of Business Administration at Crummer Graduate School of Business at Rollins College.
-He has been married to his wife Stephanie for over 28 years and has two children, Sophia and Zachary.
+Bob is actively involved in his community and completed his Executive Doctorate of Business Administration at Crummer Graduate School of Business at Rollins College in 2023.
+He has been married to his wife Stephanie for over 29 years and has two children, Sophia and Zachary.
 Currently, he and his family reside in Winter Park, FL.